 This safari is designed to maximize photographic opportunities.
 Early morning and afternoon game drives provide ideal shooting conditions, with an emphasis on good light and quality subjects.
 Landrovers are limited to six photographers and each landrover has its own guide.
 Our small group guarantees everyone will have the opportunity to create memorable images.

 The safari is very informal and fun, an ideal situation to maximizing learning.
-Kalyan Varma will be shooting alongside you at all times, sharing his knowledge of photography and animal behavior.
+Kalyan Varma, Harsha and Mandanna will be shooting alongside you at all times, sharing their knowledge of photography and animal behavior.
 We will have discussion and assistance on a variety of specialized topics such as photographic technique, composition, exposure, creative filming techniques, action shooting, and animal behavior.
 Advanced techniques will be constantly discussed, demonstrated, and put into practice.

 Because of the unique location of this workshop, and the luxury accommodations, this workshop adventure is open to spouses as well as photographers.
 Even nonphotographers will find the locations visited and the wildlife viewing opportunities to be thrilling.
 The cost for non-photographers is the same as for active participants.